 Do you have any offers available?

 Yes, we have a Local Residents’ offer which gives those living within a ten miles radius 50% off usual admission prices.
 We also offer discounts to English Heritage members, the armed forces, 2 for 1 Rail discount, over 60s (concessions) and others.
-Under 12s are able to visit for free (must be accompanied by an adult).
-Please take a look at our plan a visit page for further details.
+Under 12s visit for free (must be accompanied by an adult).
+Please take a look at our Admission prices on our Plan a Visit page for further details.

 Yes, you can purchase gift tickets by emailing [email protected] or calling 01908 272673.